aws-quickstart/quickstart-mongodb-atlas-mean-stack-aws-fargate-integration/README.md

 - An AWS account with necessary permissions.
 - (Optional) AWS CLI installed in your PC if AWS CLI is your preferred tool.
-- AWS Network Configuration - vpc id is required
+- AWS Network Configuration - vpc cidr block and subnets cidr
 - A MongoDB account and a pair of MongoDB Cloud Public and Private API keys.
 - ECR client and server images